This video should mean that millions of people will think twice about ever buying wool socks and sweaters again.

 You Can Help Stop This!

-No matter where wool comes from, whether it’s “responsibly sourced” or from a “sustainable” farm, it’s the needless product of a cruel business.
+No matter where wool comes from, whether it’s “responsibly sourced” or from a “sustainable” farm, wool is the needless product of a cruel industry.
 There is simply no way to raise and kill animals for the mass market in a humane way.
 To protect sheep from this abuse, please, refuse to buy wool.
 It’s easy to check the label when you’re shopping.
 If it says “wool,” leave it on the shelf.

 Please thank Patagonia for dropping Ovis 21, but urge them to drop all wool in favor of animal-friendly materials because there is simply no such thing as humane wool.